overhangio/tutor/docs/install.rst

 Requirements
 ------------

-The only prerequisite for running this is a working docker install.
+The only prerequisite for running this is a working docker installation.
 Both docker and docker-compose are required.
 Follow the instructions from the official documentation:

 - `Docker <https://docs.docker.com/engine/installation/>`_
 - `Docker compose <https://docs.docker.com/compose/install/>`_